-This webinar, co-organised with the Arava Institute in Israel, focussed on the challenge of ensuring bird protection around onshore wind farms and examine diverse strategies to reduce this threat.
+This webinar, co-organised with the Arava Institute in Israel, focussed on the challenge of ensuring bird protection around onshore wind farms and examined diverse strategies to reduce this threat.

 - Sensitivity mapping tools to identify the critical areas where wind farms should be avoided;